Skip to content

 Emit and receive events

-const useCustomPlugin = () => {
+const useCustomPlugin = ({ store }) => {

 const toggleCustomModel = () => {

-const newValue = !models.customModel.value;
+const newValue = !selectorCustomModel(store.value);

 publishTreeViewEvent(instance, 'toggleCustomModel', { value: newValue });